Particular/docs.particular.net/samples/outbox/sqltransport-nhpersistence-ef/sample.md

 ### Receiver project

 The Receiver mimics a back-end system.
 It is also configured to use SQLServer transport with NHibernate persistence  and Outbox.
-It uses EntityFramework to store business data (orders).
+It uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) to store business data (orders).

 snippet: ReceiverConfiguration